insertokername/custom-authlib/docs/flask/2/grants.rst

 Refresh Token Grant
 -------------------

-Many OAuth 2 providers do not implement a refresh token endpoint.
-Authlib provides it as a grant type; implement it with a subclass of :class:`RefreshTokenGrant`::
+Many OAuth 2 providers do not implement a refresh token endpoint. insertokname-authlib provides it as a grant type; implement it with a subclass of :class:`RefreshTokenGrant`::

-    from authlib.oauth2.rfc6749 import grants
+    from insertokname-authlib.oauth2.rfc6749 import grants

     class RefreshTokenGrant(grants.RefreshTokenGrant):
         def authenticate_refresh_token(self, refresh_token):